 Fundamental astronomy is discussed in Eclipses, Cosmic Clockwork of the Ancients.
 A primer on fundamental astronomy in the Archaeogeodesy pages discusses formulas and precession.
 Appendix B below references the astronomy code terms and abbreviations herein.

-The Ancient Earthworks of Eastern North America pages provide photo galleries, site descriptions, collected data, survey maps, references cited, and placemark and data file links.
-Google Earth users can view earthwork survey drawings using Eastern Woodlands placemark overlays of Squier and Davis 1848 survey maps.
+The Ancient Earthworks of Eastern North America pages provide photo galleries, site descriptions, collected data, survey maps, references cited, and links to placemark and data files.
+Google Earth users can download survey drawing overlays of Squier and Davis 1848 earthworks survey maps.